 How to Switch from Medicare Advantage to Medigap

 Switching from Medicare Advantage back to Medigap is possible, but it comes with real underwriting challenges that every senior should understand before making the move.
+For a full walkthrough, see our step-by-step switching guide.

 When You Can Switch